| On

 him having fun doing this at his cottage in Kersko with his

 cat Cassius looking over his shoulder.
+Everything

 got so mixed up in my head that I interjected quickly, "Mr.